CIMA

 Center for International Media Assistance (CIMA) tracks the latest developments in international donor support to journalism and media development

-CIMA’s Publications focus on four cross-cutting issue areas in media development: effectiveness, sustainability, innovation, and funding.
-The Center for International Media Assistance (CIMA) is dedicated to improving U.S. efforts to promote independent media in developing countries around the world.
+CIMA’s Publicationsarrow-up-right focus on four cross-cutting issue areas in media development: effectiveness, sustainability, innovation, and funding.
+The Center for International Media Assistance (CIMA)arrow-up-right is dedicated to improving U.S. efforts to promote independent media in developing countries around the world.
 CIMA conducts research. produces written analysis, convenes experts, and develops networks of thought leaders.
 Some of their featured resources include:

-• Confronting the Crisis in Independent Media: A Role for International Assistance (link)
+• Confronting the Crisis in Independent Media: A Role for International Assistance (linkarrow-up-right)

-• Defending Independent Media: A Comprehensive Analysis of Aid Flows (link)
+• Defending Independent Media: A Comprehensive Analysis of Aid Flows (linkarrow-up-right)

-• Tracking media development donor support: An update on 2016 funding levels (link)
+• Tracking media development donor support: An update on 2016 funding levels (linkarrow-up-right)

 Main activities